saqanj/ConsumingRest/README.md

 ```bash
 java -jar CallingTutorial-0.0.1-SNAPSHOT.jar
 ```
 You will now be able to see the four REST calls on your terminal from this communication service.
 We will now show you how to use this communication service as a container on kubernetes.
-To terminate this command, simply hold CTRL-C.
+To terminate the final command from this step, simply hold CTRL-C.
 ### 3. Run the Communication Service on a Container on K8's!
 These commands will allow the Communication Service to run on a container on K8's, and the final logs command will show you the same output that was shown in Step 2 upon executing the jar file.
 Follow these commands sequentially on the same terminal as Step 2 (Be sure to replace name with your DockerHub name!):
 ```bash